tedmatuszewski/TurboFantasySports/docs/Tasks.md

 - [x] Fill in results data for each week as per the excel
 - [ ] Continue to break down the inner workings of the [supercross live pages](Supercross-Live.md)
 - [ ] Redo the Race class in the function app to read from the json race results files
-- [ ] Make it so that the results page in the client app shows the results of the week
+- [x] Make it so that the results page in the client app shows the results of the week
-- [ ] Make the area to the right of your roster show a panel that has your current position and any other stats I can come up with
+- [x] Make the area to the right of your roster show a panel that has your current position and any other stats I can come up with
 - [ ] Add Paypal donate button to footer
-- [ ] Add max num pof riders to config and enforce
+- [ ] Add max num of riders to config and enforce
 - [ ] Clean out the doccker files and all the other junk in the root that wont get used